History of the Anaheim Ducks: Taste of success

-2002–03 season: A trip to the Finals
+2002–03 season: A trip to the Final

 The 2002–03 was a different story for Anaheim.
 With a new head coach in Mike Babcock, the Mighty Ducks were one of the best teams during the second half of the season, finishing with a record of 40–27–9–6 for 95 points.
 At the NHL trade deadline, the team sent Jean-Francois Damphousse and Mike Commodore to Calgary in exchange for Rob Niedermayer.
 The Mighty Ducks also picked up Steve Thomas from the Chicago Blackhawks for a fifth-round draft pick.
 After a three-year playoff hiatus, Anaheim qualified for the 2003 playoffs.
 However, for the third-straight post-season in which they participated in, the Mighty Ducks met the defending Stanley Cup champion Red Wings as the seventh seed.
-This time, Anaheim shocked the hockey world as they swept Detroit in the series, with Steve Rucchin's series-clincher on goaltender Curtis Joseph coming in overtime of Game 4.
-The Ducks then defeated the top-seeded Dallas Stars in six games in the Western Conference Semifinals, which was noted for Game 1 being the fourth-longest game in NHL history, with the Ducks winning in the fifth overtime period from a Petr Sykora goal.
-In the Conference Finals, the Ducks made quick work of the upstart Minnesota Wild, allowing only one goal the entire series, to earn their first-ever Western Conference championship and berth in the Stanley Cup Finals.
+This time, Anaheim shocked the hockey world as they swept Detroit in the series, with Steve Rucchin's series-clincher on goaltender Curtis Joseph coming in overtime of game four.
+The Ducks then defeated the top-seeded Dallas Stars in six games in the Western Conference Semifinals, which was noted for game one being the fourth-longest game in NHL history, with the Ducks winning in the fifth overtime period from a Petr Sykora goal.
+In the Conference Finals, the Ducks made quick work of the upstart Minnesota Wild, allowing only one goal the entire series, to earn their first-ever Western Conference championship and berth in the Stanley Cup Final.
 Jean-Sebastien Giguere became a celebrity in Southern California with his outstanding play.
 Giguere posted a shutout streak in the Western Conference Finals of 217 minutes, 54 seconds.
-In between the Conference Finals and the Stanley Cup Finals, Giguere appeared on The Tonight Show with Jay Leno.
+In between the Conference Finals and the Stanley Cup Final, Giguere appeared on The Tonight Show with Jay Leno.

-Mighty Ducks captain Paul Kariya during the 2003 Stanley Cup Finals.
+Mighty Ducks captain Paul Kariya during the 2003 Stanley Cup Final.